buildingbeautifuluis/buildingbeautifuluis.github.io/07-Chapter-7-Animating-Interfaces.md

 Further Reading
 ---------------

+There are many great publications, offline and online, that will help further underpin your understanding of designing user interfaces for a desktop context.
+I’ve included a few below to start you on your journey.

 + Val Head's resources, for sure, should be included here.
 Also point people towards her newsletter.

 + Val's book, perhaps?
 Or roll that in to the preceding recommendation.